lavary/laravel-menu/README.md

 * **auto_activate** Automatically activates menu items based on the current URI
 * **activate_parents** Activates the parents of an active item
 * **restful** Activates RESTful URLS.
 E.g `resource/slug` will activate item with `resource` url.
+* **cascade_data** If you need descendants of an item to inherit meta data from their parents, make sure this option is enabled.
 * **rest_base** The base URL that all restful resources might be prefixed with.
 * **active_element** You can choose the HTML element to which you want to add activation classes (anchor or the wrapping element).